It’s my 22nd birthday and I’ve been writing this for a week. Happy birthday to me 🙂

 16- Read a book.
 Dammit at 21 you need to read a book or 12!
 It’s vital to the evolutionary process.
 Learn to love to read or listen to books, whether for pleasure or new information you need to read.

-17- You are enough.
+17- You are enough and perfect for the heart that is meant to love you.
 Trent Shelton (ig, twitter and fb), thank you.

 18- Don’t cry over spilled milk, sour milk, old love(ers). @lovefola and mom, thank you.